 Building, Street and Block Pattern - A system of connected streets will be the primary organizing element of the TSAs.
 New development will create smaller blocks through an interconnected system of streets that is walkable, provides travel choices for pedestrians and motorists, and reflects breaks in building massing to help create a built environment that is appropriately scaled for pedestrian activity.
 Provide local streets with east-west travel alternatives for sections of Sunrise Valley Drive and Sunset Hills Road to help relieve congestion at key intersections.
-Blocks should not be longer than 600 feet and preferably within a range of 250 to 400 feet in length to minimize pedestrians' distance to safe crosswalks at corners.
+Blocks should not be longer than 600 feet.
 Some blocks may be irregularly shaped and have block sides longer than 600 feet.
 If this occurs, consider a mid-block pedestrian connection such as a publicly accessible walkway through a building or a garage.
 See the Guidelines for Development in Reston TSAs document for important recommendations for streetscape design in the TSAs.